Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 * An existing Cognitive Services or Language service resource.

 #### Create a Cognitive Services resource or a Language service resource
-Azure Cognitive Service for Language supports both [multi-service and single-service access][cognitive_resource_portal].
+Azure Cognitive Service for Language supports both [multi-service and single-service access][service_access].
 Create a Cognitive Services resource if you plan to access multiple cognitive services under a single endpoint and API key.
 To access the features of the Language service only, create a Language service resource instead.

-You can create either resource via the [Azure portal][azure_portal_create_ta_resource] or, alternatively, you can follow the steps in [this document][azure_cli_create_ta_resource] to create it using the [Azure CLI][azure_cli].
+You can create either resource via the [Azure portal][create_ta_resource_azure_portal] or, alternatively, you can follow the steps in [this document][create_ta_resource_azure_cli] to create it using the [Azure CLI][azure_cli].

 ### Authenticate the client
 Interaction with the service using the client library begins with creating an instance of the [TextAnalyticsClient][textanalytics_client_class] class.
 You will need an **endpoint**, and either an **API key** or ``TokenCredential`` to instantiate a client object.
 For more information regarding authenticating with cognitive services, see [Authenticate requests to Azure Cognitive Services][cognitive_auth].